Ko Samui Honeymoon Guide

 For a quiet alternative, try this less crowded, pretty crescent of white sand, separated from Chaweng by a low headland.

-Enjoy good swimming and creature comforts at the beachside Imperial Samui Hotel, situated at the southern end of the beach.
+Enjoy good swimming and creature comforts at the beachfront Sheraton Samui Resort (formerly Imperial Samui Beach Resort), situated at the southern end of the beach.

-Come on a day trip, enjoy a tasty seafood lunch at the beachside seafood restaurant or indulge in a few days or longer at the nearby deluxe Baan Taling Ngam Resort & Spa (formerly Le Royal Meriden).
+Come on a day trip, enjoy a tasty seafood lunch at the beachside seafood restaurant or indulge in a few days or longer at the beachfront Elements Boutique Resort & Spa.

 Unwind on this secluded, 5km-long, narrow crescent of palm-fringed golden sand located on the northern coast and facing nearby Ko Pha Ngan.